 Definition:

-MDT = a –> mean detection time is equivalent to this
+- MDT = a –> mean detection time

-MTTR impacts PFDavg and STR calculations.
+MTTR impacts PFDavg and spurious trip rate (STR) calculations.
 It impacts PFDavg calculations only if a detected failure notifies only and does not vote to trip.
 The STR is impacted if a detected failure votes to trip.
 The nuances of this are a bit complex and are best for another post.

-See this Blog Post to see more details how MTTR impacts your PFDavg and STR calculations.
+See this Blog Post to see more details on how MTTR impacts your PFDavg and STR calculations.

 Key Points: